DevMountain/Alarm/README.md

 ### Conform to the NSCoding Protocol

-Make your `Alarm` object conforom to the NSCoding protocol so that we persist alarms across app launches using NSKeyedArchiver and NSKeyedUnarchiver.
+Make your `Alarm` object conform to the NSCoding protocol so that we persist alarms across app launches using NSKeyedArchiver and NSKeyedUnarchiver.

 1. Adopt the NSCoding protocol and add the required `init?(coder aDecoder: NSCoder)` and `encodeWithCoder(aCoder: NSCoder)` functions.
 You should review NSCoding in the documentation before continuing.
 2. Inside each, you will use the NSCoder provided from the initializer or function to either encode your properties using `aCoder.encodeObject(object, forKey: key)` or decode your properties using `aDecoder.decodeObjectForKey(key)`.
     * note: It is best practice to create static internal keys to use in encoding and decoding (ex. `private let kName = "name"`)

 ### Persistence With NSKeyedArchiver and NSKeyedUnarchiver